 8. The One with Christmas in Tulsa (Season 9, Episode 10)

-7. The One with the Creepy Holiday Card (Season 9, Episode 11)
+7. The One with Ross' Step Forward (Season 9, Episode 11)

 6. The One with the Inappropriate Sister (Season 5, Episode 10)

 Lisa Kudrow, as she so often does, lifts this otherwise forgettable episode into comedy gold.
 After she signs up to spread joy by collecting money as a Street Santa, she is buffeted by never-ending obstacles.
-Her delivery of the simple line ‘It’s nine o’clock in the morning’ is proof, if you needed it, that Lisa is a powerful comedic actress.
+Her delivery of the simple line ‘it’s nine o’clock in the morning’ is proof, if you needed it, that Lisa is a powerful comedic actress.

 5. The One Where Rachel Quits (Season 3, Episode 10)